 About Chronic Cough

-Why Do Some People Cough And Others Do Not?
+Why Do Some Cough And Others Do Not?

-People with Chronic Cough can be “hard wired to cough.”
-In medical lingo, this is also known as a hypersensitive cough reflex or neurogenic cough.
-This simply means that the nerve endings at the back of the throat are overly sensitive.
-When these nerve endings are ignited by triggers such as allergies, post nasal drip, upper respiratory infections and other irritants, then the already sensitive nerve endings are set-on fire and result in cough.
-Cough begets Cough, so the more you cough, the more you will cough.
+People with Refractory Chronic Cough or Unexplained Chronic Cough can be hardwired to cough.
+In medical lingo, people who are hardwired to cough may have hypersensitive cough reflex or neurogenic cough.
+This means that the nerve endings at the back of the throat and chest are overly sensitive.
+When these nerve endings are ignited by triggers including allergies, viral infections, environmental irritants, gastroesophageal reflux (GERD), and lung inflammation, then the already sensitive nerve endings are fired up and result in cough.

 What are the steps leading-up to a cough?

 People with chronic cough usually experience a throat tickle in the back of the throat or upper chest which can feel like itching, burning, or tingling.
 This produces an urge to cough often with throat clearing in order to clear that feeling of something stuck.
 Once coughing begins it produces more coughing and can lead to uncontrollable cough bouts accompanied by gagging, urinary incontinence, or dizziness.
 Dr. Mandel Sher says of this cough cycle: "If you stop the tickle, you stop the cough."